stefandunn/nextjs-supabase/README.md

 ### Guest routes

-To set up which routes are `guest` accessible (i.e, not requiring an authorised account to access), you can populate the `guestRoutes` prop to `AuthWrapper`.
+To set up which routes are `guest` accessible (i.e, not requiring an authenticated user to access), you can populate the `guestRoutes` prop to `AuthWrapper`.
 The values in the array should contain trailing slashes to match the path values returned from NextJS router object.
 You can also use glob patterns like `/terms/*` to match `/terms/refunds/` and `/terms/delivery` etc for example.

 ```
 const guestRoutes = [